-- There are induction events during the summer term for all children who are joining the Foundation Stage in September. - The SENDCO may arrange additional visits for children identified as having SEND and additional meetings will be arranged with parents and any other agencies who have been involved with your child, such as the Early Years Teaching and Support Service. - If appropriate, visits to pre-schools will be made by key staff (The above points are all reliant on Covid-19 RA).
+- There are induction events during the summer term for all children who are joining the Foundation Stage in September. - The SENDCo may arrange additional visits for children identified as having

+SEND and additional meetings will be arranged with parents and any other agencies who have been involved with your child, such as the Early Years Teaching and Support Service.

+• If appropriate, visits to pre-schools will be made by key staff.